-Affordable Housing (Resources accrued from reduced Council Tax Discounts) - £5,043,000
+Affordable Housing (Resources accrued from reduced Council Tax Discounts) - £4,482,000

-- 2.16 It is anticipated that by the end of the current financial year there will be a balance of approximately £5,043,000 in Reserves which has been generated as a result of the Council's policy of varying the level of Council Tax charged for long term empty properties and second homes.
-This money can only be used for the provision of affordable housing through Registered Social Landlords including the Council, and is, therefore, shown as an earmarked Reserve. - 2.17 These resources will be monitored as part of the revenue monitoring process and reported to the Strategic Policy and Resources Committee.
+- 2.16 It is anticipated that by the end of the current financial year there will be a balance of approximately £4,482,000 in Reserves which has been generated as a result of the Council's policy of varying the level of Council Tax charged for long term empty properties and second homes. - 2.17 These resources will be monitored as part of the revenue monitoring process and reported to the Strategic Policy and Resources Committee.

-Revenue Budget Flexibility 2017 and 2018 - £3,188,000 & £550,000
+Revenue Budget Flexibility 2019 - £3,591,000

-- 2.18 The Council operates a Revenue Budget Flexibility Scheme which, subject to approval, allows certain Service under and over spends from one financial year to be carried forward to future financial years (Report No. 01/306 refers) to allow the management of the Revenue Budget over the medium term.
+2.18 The Council operates a Revenue Budget Flexibility Scheme which, subject to approval, allows certain Service under and over spends from one financial year to be carried forward to future financial years (Report No. 01/306 refers) to allow the management of the Revenue Budget over the medium term.
 Revenue Budget flexibility proposals are reviewed annually with the earmarked amount utilised for the purposes approved by Council.
-The amount shown is in line with the proposals to utilise budget flexibility contained within Revenue Budget 2018/19 to 2020/21 Report Number 2 on the agenda for the special meeting of the Council (Report No. 18/47 refers) and the previous year's Revenue Budget report (Report 17/47 refers).
-The assumption underlying this report is that all of the budget flexibility proposals contained within the Revenue Budget report are approved. - 2.19 These resources will be monitored as part of the revenue monitoring process and reported to the Strategic Policy and Resources Committee.
+The amount shown is in line with the proposals to utilise budget flexibility contained within Revenue Budget 2019/20; 2020/21 & 2021/22 - Report No. 2 on the agenda for the special meeting of the Council (Report No. 19/46)

+refers).
+The assumption underlying this report is that all of the budget flexibility proposals contained within the Revenue Budget report are approved.